patrick-crawford/WEB422-Backup/notes/week01.md

 ## WEB422 Week 1 Notes

-> Tuesday, January 7 - hands-on in the computer-lab

 The theme for the first few classes is to transition your success in the previous course to the new topics in this course.

 Remember to frequently use the [learning resources](/resources).